 1) You would be expected to take reasonable care of the insured vehicle.
 Leaving it with a window open, leaving it running on your driveway to warm it up or melt ice off a windscreen, leaving the keys in the ignition whilst you pay at a filling station, all these could result in the car or it's contents being stolen; and the insurance company would probably, quite reasonably, refuse to pay out.

-4) You will be covered for driving the insured vehicle only, and not for any other vehicles whether you own them or not.
+4) You will be covered for driving the insured vehicle only under your short term policy, and not for any other vehicles, whether you own them or not.

 5) You could not use a short-term policy to help you recover a vehicle which had been taken to a police pound.